Virtual Currency Intellectual Property Index — Q2 2016

-The number of virtual currency patents that were granted increased 10%.
-The number of virtual currency patent applications that were published decreased by 27%.
+The number of granted virtual currency patents was unchanged and the number of published virtual currency patent applications increased by 7%.

-The number of virtual currency related trademarks that were registered increased by 112.5%.
-The number of virtual currency related trademarks applications that were filed decreased by 21%.
+The number of registered virtual currency trademarks increased by 6% while the number of new virtual currency trademarks applications was unchanged.

-As we use it here, “virtual currencies” include digital currencies, cryptocurrencies and other innovative electronic currencies.
-Virtual currencies may include Bitcoin, Darkcoin, Dogecoin, Litecoin, Mastercoin, Namecoin, NXT, Peercoin, Ripple, etc.
+As we use it here, “virtual currencies” include digital currencies, cryptocurrencies and other innovative electronic currencies, such as Bitcoin, Darkcoin, Dogecoin, Litecoin, Mastercoin, Namecoin, NXT, Peercoin, Ripple, etc.

 The Virtual Currency Intellectual Property Index tracks patent applications and patents that have been published or granted by the U.S. Patent and Trademark Office.
 Although most applications are published, a small percentage (about 7% nation wide) are not published for various reasons.
 Patent applications are generally published 18 months after the first priority date of the application.
 Published applications have not necessarily been examined and some applications will be abandoned after publication.
 Once an application is examined and approved and all fees and formalities have been satisfied, the Patent Office grants a patent.
 We attempt to limit the Virtual Currency Intellectual Property Index to patents and patent applications that are substantially related to virtual currencies.
 Patent records that make only a passing reference to a virtual currency are generally not included.